NaYrA-IaR/PythonProjects/README.md

 FizzBuzz.
 Created a client-server system.
 Send and Recieve python objects using pickle.
 Chat Room in Python (Command Prompt based).
+Count Number Of Vowels in String.